obronchain/BS21_ches2020CTF/README.rst

     ....

-**note**: The script does not download entire attack datasets by only enough traces to recover the full key.
+**note**: The script does not download entire attack datasets but only enough traces to recover the full keys.
+The full profiling datasets are downloaded.

 Profiling